Thank you for trying AMP!

 Education Services: USP Tucson offers GED and English-as-a-Second Language (ESL).
 Inmates who do not possess a GED or high school diploma are required to attend educational programming.
 Inmate Performance Pay is regulated by the inmate’s level of education.
 Those not having a verified GED/High School Diploma are restricted to Grade 4 compensation for their inmate work assignment.
 INEA-Mexican High School Diploma Program students can have concurrent enrolment in GED literacy and in INEA-Mexican High School Diploma Program.
 The Mexican Consulate offers certificates in primary and secondary education through the Education Department.
 The Mexican curriculum is a voluntary program open to any student wishing to receive accreditation from the Mexican Government in either program.
 The Education Department offers a variety of re-entry classes to assist inmates in making a productive reintegration into society.
 High school diplomas and post-secondary programs are available through paid correspondence programs.

-Advanced Occupational Education: USP Tucson Camp provide advanced occupational education in Basic & Advanced Baking, Business Management, and ServSafe.
+Advanced Occupational Education: USP Tucson Camp provides advanced occupational education in Basic & Advanced Baking, Business Management, and ServSafe.

 Apprenticeship: USP Tucson Camp offers apprenticeships in Cooking, Custodial Maintenance, Electrician, HVAC, Plumbing, and Pastry Cook.
 The camp does not offer any apprenticeships.